We’ve heard a lot of talk about the Affordable Care Act, aka Obamacare. But how does it affect Tennessee’s seniors?

 Health care reform was designed to reign in wasteful spending, fraud, and abuse, thus extending the life of Medicare and eliminating insurance subsidies without affecting the program’s guaranteed benefits to seniors.
 It put Medicare Advantage plan payments more in line with the costs of the Medicare program and provides incentives that improve quality of service.

-The ACA promotes better care after a hospital discharge and links payments between hospitals and other care facilities to promote more effective transitional care.
+The ACA promotes better care after a hospital discharge and links payments between hospitals and other care communities to promote more effective transitional care.
 It was designed to control chronic disease by investing in innovations and encourage hospitals to make their own investments in discharge planning and quality of care measures across all providers.

 Long-term care is also made more affordable with the creation of a voluntary program that provides a cash benefit to help seniors and people with disabilities obtain services and supports that help them to remain in their communities.